Table Of Contents

 Maians House

-Of the places that tastes bad to discover.
-At Casa Maians they manage to serve, in a narrow room in Barceloneta, a very inspired meal based on the experience of the chef and head waitress couple in the Balearic Islands.
+One of those places that tastes bad to discover.
+In Casa Maians they manage to serve, in a narrow place in Barceloneta, a very inspired food based on the experience of the chef and head waitress in the Balearic Islands.

-Product of this experience is the Ibizan rice, which, contrary to what you might think, has no seafood, but meats and sobrasada, is served in broth, and has the forcefulness to raise any partygoer after two weekends on the island.
+The product of this experience is the Ibizan rice, which, contrary to what you might think, has no seafood, but meats and sobrasada, is served in broth, and has the forcefulness to lift any partygoer after two weekends on the island.

 📍 C. de Sant Carles, 28